devhliu/wrt-project/README.md

 ## Future plans

-  * The programs above are designed for computations of the classical ray/Radon transforms in 3D, however, the goal of the project is to realize some iterative inversion algorithms for weighted Radon transforms (see [[2,3]](http://www.cmap.polytechnique.fr/~fedor.goncharov/publications.html)).
+  * The programs above are designed for computations of the classical ray/Radon transforms in 3D and their inversion, however, the goal of the project is to realize some iterative inversion algorithms for weighted Radon transforms (see [[2,3]](http://www.cmap.polytechnique.fr/~fedor.goncharov/publications.html)).

   * The current version of the programs can be used to test Chang-type approximate inversions (described